apache/mxnet/docs/tutorials/python/mnist.md

 ## Multilayer Perceptron

-We first use [multilayer perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron) to solve this problem.
-We'll define the multilayer perceptron using MXNet's symbolic interface.
-The following command creates a place holder variable for the input data.
+We first use [Multilayer Perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron), MLP for short, to solve this problem.
+We'll define the MLP using MXNet's symbolic interface.
+We being by creating a place holder variable for the input data.
+When working with an MLP, we need to flatten our 28x28 images into a flat 1-D structure of 784 (28 * 28) dimensions.
+The order of raw pixel values in the flattened vector does not matter as long as we are being consistent about how we do this across all input images.
+One might wonder if we are discarding valuable information by flattening.
+That is indeed true and we'll cover this more when we talk about convolutional neural networks where we preserve the input shape.
+For now, we'll go ahead and work with flattened images.

 ```python
 data = mx.sym.var('data')